Ken Gonzales-Day: "Profiled" series and related works

 Gonzales-Day traced the idea further in the exhibition, "UnSeen: Our Past in a New Light" (Smithsonian National Portrait Gallery, 2018), in photographs of sculptural depictions of Native American and First Nations people from museum collections in Washington, DC.Ault, Alicia.
 "Two Artists in Search of Missing History," Smithsonian Magazine, April 4, 2018.
 Retrieved March 9, 2020.
 In the course of his work, Gonzales-Day discovered a forgotten piece of history: a neglected 1904 bust of the Osage priest, Shonke Mon-thi^; working with museum personnel, he uncovered the priest's story and historical importance, and the Portrait Gallery—dedicated to prominent historical figures—acquired his photo of the bust.
 Later works from this project, such as Americas (Large and Small Constellation) (2019), present museum objects in merged constellations or clusters that reflect on art historical categories and art collection themselves.

+In 2024, Gonzales-Day's work was included in Xican-a.o.x.
+Body, a group exhibition at the Pérez Art Museum Miami, which traveled from the Cheech Marin Center for Chicano Art & Culture at the Riverside Art Museum.
+The show expanded on the contributions and experiences of Chicano artists to art historical narratives and contemporary discourse.
+An accompanying publication was released by Chicago University Press.

 Public art and related projects

 Gonzales-Day has produced permanent public art works as well as temporary billboard installations of images from his "Erased Lynching" and "Profiled" series, some included as part of a For Freedoms fifty-state voting Initiative ahead of the 2018 U.S. mid-term elections.Artfix Daily.
 "150+ Artists and Billboard Locations Announced as Part of The Largest Public Art Project in U.S. History," October 19, 2018.
 Retrieved March 9, 2020.Saati, Briana.
 "Temporary Contemporary: Bass Museum Redefines Street Art," Miami New Times, November 7, 2012.
 Retrieved March 5, 2020.